microsoft/azure-devops-rust-api/azure-devops-rust-api/README.md

-# azure-devops-rust-api
+# Azure DevOps Rust API

-Rust interface to Azure DevOps API.
+> This is an unofficial Rust API crate for Azure DevOps.

 ## Overview

-azure-devops-rust-api implements a Rust interface to the Azure DevOps REST API (version 7.1).
+`azure-devops-rust-api` implements a Rust interface to the Azure DevOps REST API (version 7.1).

 ## Usage